wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/input-parameters/includes/2-set-up.md

 After launching the app, sign in by using the account that you used to set up your environment and database.

-## Contoso Invoice app
+## Contoso Invoicing app

 One major benefit of using desktop flows is the ability to perform actions on desktop applications.
 For the flow that you will create, you will use an invoicing application to explore the concepts and actions that are available to you in desktop flows.
 After completing the module, you can use what you have learned to run desktop flows on your own applications and automate existing processes.

-Download the Contoso Invoice app, and then open the application and explore the elements.
+Download the Contoso Invoicing app, and then open the application and explore the elements.

 If you don't have a desktop app that is created to define inputs and outputs, do so now by following this module or on your own.